Egregium12/Egregium12.github.io/index.md

 |CS 116| Introduction to Computer Science II | CS 116 Instructional Team |                             | Not available|
 |AMATH 242| Computational Mathematics|                                    |                            | Not available|

+The lecture notes are for learning purposes only.
+The copyright belongs to the authors.